hereiskunalverma/MatlabProject/README.md

 - This is just a basic implementation of what a lot of organizations and institutes, and companies used to generate online certificates.

-# Note - Feel Free to add comments.
+# Note -I whole heartedly welcome modifications and suggestions.